-In this article, we talked about some key points on 16 gauge vs 18 gauge brad nailer.
+In this article, we talked about some key points on 16 gauge vs 18 gauge nailers.
 Because the next biggest question, especially for a novice, is to decide which size to pick.
-If you are facing such a turmoil, then fear no more!
+If you are facing such turmoil, then fear no more!

-The information and detailed discussion on the attributes and cons of each gauge have been summed into this article.
+The information and detailed discussion on the attributes and cons of each gauge have been summed in this article.
 So, stay tuned if you plan on clearing all your doubts.

 Below, we’re going to compare both the products head-to-head to help decide between them.

 An 18-gauge brad nailer requires an 18-gauge nail.
 The 18 gauge brad nails are usually between 1/2 inch to 2 inches long and 1.207 Millimeters thick.
 In terms of nails, the higher the gauge number the thinner the nail.
 Hence, an 18-gauge nail is a little thinner than a 16-gauge.
 The 16 gauge finish nail is 1.588 Millimeters thick and is available in lengths ranging from 1 inch to 2-1/2 inches.